NI-Measurement-Plug-Ins/pmic-labview/docs/measurements/line-regulation.md

 ### Usage

 1. Select the appropriate source and load resource names and update other parameters as needed.
-Please note that, measurement is working in 'Perform Measurement' mode of operation by default.
+Please note that, the measurement is in 'Perform Measurement' mode of operation by default.

    ![alt text](meas-images/line-reg-config.png)

-2. Line regulation graphs should be visible without any error.
+2. Run the measurement.
+Line regulation graphs should be visible without any error.

    Line Regulation(V/V):
    ![alt text](meas-images/line-reg-load-volt.png)